 - To prevent a potential attack in which a website serves a stolen revoked certificate without a stapled OCSP response, certificates may be issued with a must-staple extension, mandating OCSP stapling for the certificate.

 For more information on OCSP stapling and how to implement it on your servers, please read our article, Page Load Optimization: OCSP Stapling.
-If you have questions about OCSP or any other topic related to PKI and digital certificates, please contact us by email at Support@SSL.com, call 1-SSL-Certificate (1-775-237-8434), or simply click the chat button at the bottom right of this page.
+For examples of browser error messages resulting from revoked certificates, please refer to this guide.
+And, of course, if you have questions about OCSP or any other topic related to PKI and digital certificates, please contact us by email at Support@SSL.com, call 1-SSL-Certificate (1-775-237-8434), or simply click the chat button at the bottom right of this page.
 And, as always, thank you for choosing SSL.com!